tariqali021/Laravel/README.md

 - when you use a class in your application, the autoloader checks if it’s already loaded, and if not, the autoloader loads the necessary class into memory.
 So the class is loaded on the fly where it’s needed—this is called autoloading
 - When you’re using autoloading, you don’t need to include all the library files manually; you just need to include the autoloader file which contains the logic of autoloading, and the necessary classes will be included dynamically.
 -  without autoloading you would need to use `require` or `include` to include files
+- remove the complexity of including files by mapping namespaces to file system paths.

 **Autoloading using Composer**
 - Using composer you can autoload via composer.json file in the root of project.
 Composer provides four different methods for autoloading files: